giuliadentone/ChartMaker/README.md

 # ChartMaker
-I developed this software by experimenting with Qt.
+ChartMaker is a data visualization software developed using the Qt framework.
+This project aims to create a tool that can manipulate and generate various types of charts from data sets.

+## How to Run ChartMaker
+Before running the project, you must install Qt, which can be downloaded here.
+Once Qt is installed, follow these steps to run ChartMaker:

+Clone or download this repository to your local machine.
-##Aim of the project
+Navigate to the root directory of the project using your terminal.
-My main goal was to create software that elaborates and manipulates data sets to generate different types of charts.

-##How to run ChartMaker
-To run the project, first and foremost, it's necessary to install Qt.
-You can find it here.
-Then you can download the repository and navigate to the root of the project.
-After that, all you need to do is follow these commands in your terminal:

-qmake -qt=qt5
+Execute the following commands: qmake -qt=qt5 make
-make
 ./ChartMaker

-This should display the main window on your screen.
+This will launch the ChartMaker application, displaying the main window on your screen.

-##User manual
+## User Manual:
-JSON file
+JSON Input
-The software takes as input a JSON file that needs to contain labels for the data and the data itself.
-Here are the main rules for the input file:
+ChartMaker requires a JSON input file that contains labels for the data and the data itself.
+Here are the key rules for the input file:

-Every row of the JSON file will correspond to a row of data for the table of data you will see in the view.
+Each row of the JSON file corresponds to a row of data in the table view.

-It can only contain integers and doubles because those are the data types I was interested in manipulating.
-If you desire to upgrade the source code to make it possible to use every data type, you can turn my DataMatrix class into a template class.
-Feel free to do so and notify me of your suggestions!
+The data in the JSON file should consist of integers and doubles only, as these are the supported data types.
+If you wish to expand the software to handle other data types, you can modify the DataMatrix class accordingly.
+Feel free to make improvements and share your suggestions!

-For planning purposes, I decided to take input only data sets that contain data that are already elaborated.
-The program will not sum data in the dataset if, for example, there are multiple rows named under the same labels.
-Here is an explanatory picture:
+For optimal results, the input data sets should be preprocessed and error-free.
+The program does not perform data aggregation; it assumes that the data in the dataset is already elaborated.
+Avoid having multiple rows with the same labels, as this can lead to confusion in the generated charts.

-Labels are important because they will appear on the chart to make it more legible.
+Labels are crucial as they are used to enhance the legibility of the charts.

-It is mandatory that the input file does not contain errors (such as the lack of commas or the presence of data that exceeds the number of columns established for the data set).
-If the data set contains errors, the software will simply crash or will not open your file.
+Please ensure that your input file is free of errors, such as missing commas or data exceeding the predefined number of columns.
+If your data set contains errors, the software may crash or fail to open your file.

-If you want to save the data set you created by modifying the table directly on the view (as I will explain later), the JSON file that is going to be saved on your computer will be in the format previously shown.
+If you wish to save the modified data set by directly editing the table view (as explained later), the saved JSON file will adhere to the format previously specified.

-Here are some prepared JSON files to play with the ChartMaker or to take inspiration for your dataset:
+To help you get started, we have included some sample JSON files for you to experiment with or gain inspiration for your datasets.

-##Development environment
+## Development Environment
-Operating system: Ubuntu 20.10 64-bit
+Operating System: Ubuntu 20.10 64-bit
-Qt version: 5.9.5"
+Qt Version: 5.9.5

+Feel free to explore and enhance ChartMaker for your data visualization needs.
+If you make improvements or have suggestions, please don't hesitate to reach out and share your feedback.
+Happy charting!